BarthesSimpson/projectEuler/README.md

 # Project Euler Solutions (ES6)

 [Project Euler](https://projecteuler.net) has a bunch of math problems that I plan to tackle in my (endangered, possibly extinct) spare time.
+They are easier to solve in python, but I decided to take them on in ES6 for an added challenge.

 ## Getting Started